IVF from start to finish

 #4 I have 10 embryos, that means I will have two for transfer and 8 to freeze!

-The fact is that most of the embryos created through in vitro fertilization are of poor reproductive potential.
+The fact is that most of the embryos created through in vitro fertilization have poor reproductive potential.
 The purpose behind producing a large number of embryos to enhance the ability to select the best embryos for transfer.

 We inspect the embryos at two time points only.
-Two days after the fertilization check (3 days after the sperm was injected) and four days after the fertilization check (5 days after the sperm was injected).
+The fertilization check (1 days after the sperm was injected) and four days after the fertilization check (5 days after the sperm was injected).

 Several things may be seen during the inspection of the embryos:

-However, until we have newer and better tools to help assess an embryo’s potential, the microscope remains out best tool to help us find embryos to transfer.
+However, until we have newer and better tools to help assess an embryo’s potential, the microscope remains one of the best tools to help us find embryos to transfer.
 We are going to transfer the most normal looking, best appearing embryos even if the rate of development or the “quality” is not as good as we would like.
 We will not transfer embryos that, in our opinion, are not viable.

 Transferring embryos at the blastocyst stage enhances our ability to assess embryos.
 This is based on the fact that that only about 30% of embryos, on average, will reach the blastocyst stage.
 This self selection process enables us to narrow down those embryos with the best viability.
 This means that if a patient has 10 embryos, on average, we would expect to have two for immediate transfer and ONE embryo to freeze.